Perfectionism (psychology): Suicide

-In 2017, suicide was the second most common cause of overall mortality among adolescents in the United States.
-Men were 3.54 times more likely to commit suicide than women and white males accounted for 69.67 percent of suicide.
-Men ages 45–85 were 20 percent more likely to commit suicide than adolescents and young adults.
-The numbers vary annually as suicide is underreported.

 Perfectionism is increasingly considered to be a risk factor for suicide.
 The tendency of perfectionists to have excessively high expectations of self and to be self-critical when their efforts do not meet the expectations they have established, combined with their tendency to present a public image of flawlessness increases their risk of suicidal ideation while decreasing the likelihood of seeking help when it is needed.
 Perfectionism is one of many suicide predictors that affect individuals negatively via pressure to fulfill other- or self-generated high expectations, feeling incapable of living up to them, and social disconnection.

 Importantly, the relation between suicidality and perfectionism depends on the particular perfectionism dimensions.
-Perfectionistic strivings are associated with suicidal ideation while perfectionistic concerns are predictive of both suicidal ideation and attempting suicide.
-Additionally, socially prescribed perfectionism, a type of perfectionistic concern, was found to be associated with both baseline and long-term suicidal ideation.
-This implies that perfectionistic concerns, such as socially prescribed perfectionism, are related to more pernicious outcomes in the context of suicide.
+Perfectionist strivings are associated with suicidal ideation while perfectionist concerns are predictive of both suicidal ideation and attempting suicide.
+Additionally, socially prescribed perfectionism, a type of perfectionist concern, was found to be associated with both baseline and long-term suicidal ideation.
+This implies that perfectionist concerns, such as socially prescribed perfectionism, are related to more pernicious outcomes in the context of suicide.

 Anorexia nervosa

 Perfectionism has been linked with anorexia nervosa in research for decades.
 Researchers in 1949 described the behavior of the average anorexic person as being "rigid" and "hyperconscious", observing also a tendency to "neatness, meticulosity, and a mulish stubbornness not amenable to reason [which] make her a rank perfectionist".
 Perfectionism is an enduring characteristic in the biographies of anorexics.
 It is present before the onset of the eating disorder, generally in childhood, during the illness, and also, after remission.
 The incessant striving for thinness among anorexics is itself a manifestation of this personality style, of an insistence upon meeting unattainably high standards of performance.

-Because of its chronicity, those with eating disorders also display perfectionistic tendencies in other domains of life than dieting and weight control.
+Because of its chronicity, those with eating disorders also display perfectionist tendencies in other domains of life than dieting and weight control.
 Over-achievement at school, for example, has been observed among anorexics, as a result of their overly industrious behavior.

 The level of perfectionism was found to have an influence on individual's long-term recovery of anorexia.
 Those who scored a lower range of perfectionism were able to have a faster recovery rate than patients who scored high in perfectionism.